vrobbin/AE4317_IndividualAssignment_id_4138570/README.md

 ## Generating ROC Curves:

 To generate an ROC curve, the python script *RocCurves.py* should be used.
+Note generating an ROC curve may take a few minutes since it loops over all the images multiple times.

 The main parameters that can be adjusted for this script are found at the top: